Name: The Salmon River and the Frank Church River of No Return Wilderness.

-Car: You wont get very far.
+How to get there:• Car: You won’t get very far.
 Thirty-two Forest Service roads lead to 66 trailheads.

 Wildlife: At least 370 species of wildlife have been identified in the Frank.

-Salmon for fishing, hunting, river trips, pack trips, mountain tours.
-Dont miss The Sacajawea Interpretive, Cultural and Educational Center, a 71-acre park dedicated to the commemoration of Sacajawea, her people and the Lewis and Clark expedition.
+Key places:• Salmon for fishing, hunting, river trips, pack trips, mountain tours.
+Don’t miss The Sacajawea Interpretive, Cultural and Educational Center, a 71-acre park dedicated to the commemoration of Sacajawea, her people and the Lewis and Clark expedition.

 • Riggins for fishing, rafting, hiking, backpacking, horseback riding, pack trips, camping, hang-gliding, paragliding and mountain bike riding.
 Take a 28-mile trip up the Main Salmon River Road and stop at Ruby Rapids — there are garnets in the roadbanks.

 • Shoup, established in 1881, was once a thriving gold mining town.
 It still survives as a remote outpost (population 4) servicing tourists.
 Sources: Wilderness.net, nps.gov, Kent Fuellenbach, public affairs officer, Salmon-Challis National Forest, SalmonChamber.com